OlivierGagnon/GOG-Galaxy-2.0-Shortcut-Creator/README.md

 KNOWN ISSUES:
 - All rockstar games in your library will show as installed, even if they are not.
 - The icon will be GOG Galaxy icon.
 You gotta change it manually :(
+- If you click create shortcut without having selected a row, or double click the empty white space in the box, you'll get an error.
+Just click continue